sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 Finally
 ----
-Did we mention AirPlay 2 support is experimental?
+AirPlay 2 support is experimental.